|AllAfrica News: Latest|

 Godwin Emefiele, the CBN governor and the delegated chair of Nigeria’s Reserve apex bank announced the development in Abuja after the emergence meeting with the members of the Monetary Policy Committee.
 With this devaluation naira will be pegged at the exchange rate of N168 compared to the previous rate of N155 to one U.S. dollar, which will hinged on the target band of naira between 160-176 to the US dollar, compared with the previously 150-160 naira to the US dollar.

-The interest rate was raised by 100 points from previously 12 percent to 13 percent in order to checkmate anticipated emerging inflation and to restrict capital flight from the financial market.
+The interest rate was raised by 100 points from previously 12 percent to 13 percent in order to checkmate anticipated emerging inflation, deter currency speculation and to restrict capital flight from the financial market.
 The recent arrangement will possibly tame, if not slow the bleeding of the foreign reserve used in the defending of naira.
 Nigeria with a limited resources and a foreign reserve that stood at previously $39.5 billion could not afford to defend naira indefinitely from the aggressive currency speculators as price of oil continues to slide.
 Nigeria just have to say no to fabricating a bulwark to protect weaken naira due to its inability to replenish its reserve as oil price continues to nosedive.

 It is an expensive venture and not sustainable to vend off naira from the volatile oil price and currency speculators with the country’s relatively light-weight foreign reserve.
 The country’s dependency on oil for its majority of foreign exchange reserve has buttressed the weakness of Nigeria’s standing on its macroeconomics stability.
 The country’s GDP show an emerging diversity but it cannot be said of her accumulation of foreign reserve which relies mostly on the export of crude oil.